risk-first/website/menagerie/Agency-Risk.md

 ![Security as a mitigation for Agency Risk](images/generated/risks/agency/security-risk.png)

-Security is all about _setting limits_ on the agency of actors - both within and outside a system.  _Within_ a system we may wish to prevent our actors from causing accidental harm, but we also have [Agency Risk](Agency-Risk) from unwanted actors _outside_ the system.
+Security is all about _setting limits_ on agency - both within and outside a system.

+_Within_ a system we may wish to prevent our agents from causing accidental harm, but we also have [Agency Risk](Agency-Risk) from unwanted agents _outside_ the system.
 So security is also about ensuring that the environment we work in is _safe_ for the good actors to operate in, while keeping out the bad actors.

-Interestingly, security is handled in very similar ways in all kinds of systems, whether biological, human or organisational:
+Interestingly, security is handled in very similar ways in all kinds of systems, whether biological, human or institutional:

-- **Walls**: defences _around_ the complex system, to protect it's parts from the external environment.
+- **Walls**: defences _around_ the system, to protect it's parts from the external environment.
-- **Doors**: ways to get _in_ and _out_ of the complex system, possibly with _locks_.
+- **Doors**: ways to get _in_ and _out_ of the system, possibly with _locks_.
 - **Guards**: to make sure only the right things go in and out.  (i.e. to try and keep out _bad actors_).
 - **Police**: to defend from _within_ the system, against internal [Agency Risk](Agency-Risk).
 - **Subterfuge**: hiding, camouflage, disguises, pretending to be something else.

 These work various levels in **our own bodies**:  our _cells_ have _cell walls_ around them, and _cell membranes_ that act as the guards to allow things in and out.
 Our _bodies_ have _skin_ to keep the world out, and we have _mouths_, _eyes_, _pores_ and so on to allow things in and out.
 We have an _immune system_ to act as the police.

-**Our societies** work in similar ways: in medieval times, a city would have walls, guards and doors to keep out intruders.
+**Our societies** work in similar ways: in medieval times, a city would have walls, guards and gates to keep out intruders.
 Nowadays, we have customs control, borders and passports.

 We're waking up to the realisation that our software systems need to work the same way:  we have [Firewalls](https://en.wikipedia.org/wiki/Firewall_(computing)) to protect our organisations, we lock down _ports_ on servers to ensure there are the minimum number of doors to guard, we _police_ the servers with monitoring tools and we _guard_ access using passwords and other identification approaches.